All models have four available modes: standard, deployed, locked, and archived.

 Workspace administrators can only restore a model back to a restore point ID that existed after the model was last synchronized.
 Enabling deployed mode doesn’t move a model to a different workspace or environment.

-Do not disable deployed mode in production models or sync target models.
+Warning: Do not disable deployed mode in production models or sync target models.
 If structural changes are made after disabling deployed mode, the model will become incompatible for synchronization with previously compatible source models.
 In some circumstances, you can recover a sync incompatible model by reverting to the most recent revision tag.
-For help, see Working with Revision Tags.
+For help, see Work with revision tags.

 Preventing accidental changes while a model is in production use